A dichotomy for $D$-rank 1 types in simple theories: Dichotomies for rank 1 types

 \section{Dichotomies for rank 1 types}

-We first prove a dichotomy between essential 1-basedness and strong-minimality for any minimal type with possibly no ordinal $D$-rank; this is in fact a special case, in general $p$ may be any $SU$-rank 1 type but then we don't get a strongly-minimal set.
-Then we prove a strong version of this for $D$-rank 1 types: any such type is either 1-based or its algebraic closure (by a single formula) almost contains a non-algebraic formula; in the special case when $p$ is in addition minimal we conclude that if $p$ is not 1-based then it has Morley rank 1.
-In this section $T$ is assumed to be a simple theory and we work in $\CC^{eq}$.\\
+We first prove a dichotomy between essential 1-basedness and strong minimality for any minimal type $p$ with possibly no ordinal $D$-rank.
+In fact, this is a special case: if merely $p$ has $SU$-rank 1, there still is a dichotomy but we don't get a strongly minimal set.
+Then we prove a strong version of this for $D$-rank 1 types: any such type is either 1-based or its algebraic closure (by a single formula) almost contains a non-algebraic formula; in the special case when $p$ is in addition stationary (thus minimal) we conclude that if $p$ is not 1-based then it has Morley rank 1.
+In this section $T$ is assumed to be a simple theory and we work in $\CC^{eq}$ (in particular, all types are assumed to be types of imaginaries unless otherwise stated.\\

 The following definability result [S1, Proposition 4.4] will be useful.

 \begin{fact} Let $q(x,y)\in S(\emptyset)$ and let $\chi(x,y,z)\in L$ be such that $\models \forall y\forall z\exists^{<\infty} x\chi(x,y,z)$.
 Then the set is relatively Stone-open inside the type-definable set (where $e$ is taken from a fixed sort too). \end{fact}